smartive/zitadel-net/src/Zitadel/README.md

 ## Accessing the ZITADEL API

 [ZITADEL.gRPC](../Zitadel.Grpc) provides the compiled proto files.
-The ZITADEL library provides helper functions to create the four types of "clients":
+The ZITADEL library provides helper functions to create the three types of "clients":

 - `AuthClient`
 - `AdminClient`
 - `ManagementClient`
-- `SystemClient`

 The [ZITADEL docs](https://docs.zitadel.com/docs/apis/introduction) describe the gRPC calls and how to use them.